unChaz/sci-fi-5e/srd/mechanics/core_mechanics.md

 * Find the best person to talk to for news, rumors, and gossip
 * Blend into a crowd to get the sense of key topics of conversation

-##### Techcasting Ability
+##### Tekcasting Ability

-Bards, paladins, sorcerers, and warlocks use Charisma as their Techcasting ability, which helps determine the saving throw DCs of spells they cast.
+Bards, paladins, sorcerers, and warlocks use Charisma as their Tekcasting ability, which helps determine the saving throw DCs of tek skills they cast.

 ### Saving Throws

-A saving throw—also called a save—represents an attempt to resist a spell, a trap, a poison, a disease, or a similar threat.
+A saving throw—also called a save—represents an attempt to resist a tek skill, a trap, a poison, a disease, or a similar threat.
 You don’t normally decide to make a saving throw; you are forced to make one because your character or monster is at risk of harm.

 To make a saving throw, roll a d20 and add the appropriate ability modifier.
 For example, you use your Dexterity modifier for a Dexterity saving throw.